Regulations, Guidance, and Communications for New Reactors

 - Division 4 Regulatory Guides (Environmental and Siting Topics)

-The NRC's Interim Staff Guidance Associated with Combined License (COL) and Design Certification (DC) Applications for New Reactors also provides valuable insights for prospective applicants and other agency stakeholders.
+The NRC's Interim Staff Guidance Associated with Combined License (COL), Design Certification (DC), and Early Site Permit (ESP) Applications for New Reactors also provides valuable insights for prospective applicants and other agency stakeholders.

 The following guidance documents may also be useful to prospective applicants and other stakeholders: